stroucki/venti-streamchunk/README.md

 million.

-Sorting by (repetition * block size) ascending, in steps of one million segments, the amount of the dataset covered is:-
+Sorting by (repetition * block size) ascending, in steps of one million segments, the amount of the dataset cumulatively covered is:-

 ```
 3%, 6%, 9%, 13%, 18%, 23%, 30%, 37%, 46%, 57%, 71%, 94%